nahknarmi/arch-as-code/README.md

 relevant to your project&mdash;in this case, 11&mdash;without you needing to manually update `PATH` or `JAVA_HOME`.

-After following instructions, you should find that the AaC repository is setup for you as Java 11:
+After following instructions, the AaC repository should be set up for you as Java 11:

 ```bash
 $ cd <your root of the AaC project git clone>